 Outdoor Events Are On the Rise

-Explore 21 of This Season’s Hottest Outdoor Design Trends
+Explore 21 of This Season’s Hottest Outdoor Event Design Ideas

 1. Transitional Furniture

 During your summer soiree, incorporate furniture suitable for lounging, networking, and socializing.
 Mix up seating with dining areas and plenty of bar tables for drinks and food plates while guests mingle.
 Utilize modular and functional furniture to fit any patio, lawn or pool deck.
 A sectional in a warm gray tone is the perfect gray neutral to serve the canvas for any summer color pallet.
 Be sure to have more than enough bar tables for guests to casually network while they eat and drink.
 Guests should never have to wander, wanting for a place to settle.

 Technology can lend a hand in bringing in versatile furniture and creating a concept that works for the flow and function of the event.
 Social Tables helps event planners do just that during the event planning process through easy-to-create 2D or 3D diagramming that lets you visualize the venue and layout.
 Planners can choose what will work best for the space, while maximizing the comfort and ease with which guests can move around, make connections and engage with each other.